JETSTAR AIRWAYS PTY LTD

 - We do not represent that travel is safe for you at any particular point during your pregnancy.
 You must seek advice from your own medical practitioner prior to your flight.
 The periods referred to above are only our minimum requirements

 - Some countries place limitations on the entry of non-national pregnant women.
 Check with the relevant embassy or consulate before you travel to confirm any further limitations.

-We may refuse to carry you if we, acting reasonably, are not completely satisfied that it is safe for you to fly.
+We may refuse to carry you if we, acting reasonably, are not completely satisfied that it is safe for you to fly or if carrying you may put the safety or health of Qantas Group employees, contractors or customers in danger or at risk.
 Before you make a Booking you should tell us if you suffer from any illness, disease or other condition which may make it unsafe for you or other Passengers if you fly.

 Some studies have concluded that prolonged immobility may be a risk factor in the formation of blood clots in the legs (DVT - Deep Vein Thrombosis).
 If you feel you may be at risk from DVT or other health problems, consult with your doctor before travel.

 Information on health issues can be found on our website at jetstar.com or in our in-flight magazine.

 If you are pregnant, the following precautions must be observed.